EllzBell/potahcoin/src/secp256k1-zkp/src/modules/whitelist/whitelist.md

 signing keys, can prove control of an arbitrary other key without associating their own identity (only that they belong to the group) to the new key.
-The application is to patch ring-signature-like behaviour onto systems such as Bitcoin or PGP which do not directly support this.
+The application is to patch ring-signature-like behaviour onto systems such as Potahcoin or PGP which do not directly support this.

 We refer to such delegation as "whitelisting" because we expect it to be used to build a dynamic whitelist of authorized keys.

-For example, imagine a private sidechain with a fixed membership set but stronger privacy properties than Bitcoin.
-When moving coins from this system to Bitcoin, it is desirable that the destination Bitcoin addresses be provably in control of some user of the sidechain.
-This prevents malicious or erroneous behaviour on the sidechain, which can likely be resolved by its participants, from translating to theft on the wider Bitcoin network, which is irreversible.
+For example, imagine a private sidechain with a fixed membership set but stronger privacy properties than Potahcoin.
+When moving coins from this system to Potahcoin, it is desirable that the destination Potahcoin addresses be provably in control of some user of the sidechain.
+This prevents malicious or erroneous behaviour on the sidechain, which can likely be resolved by its participants, from translating to theft on the wider Potahcoin network, which is irreversible.

 ### Unused Schemes and Design Rationale